HMS Zealous (R39): Design and construction

 The Z-class were War Emergency Programme destroyers, intended for general duties, including use as anti-submarine escort, and were to be suitable for mass-production.
 They were based on the hull and machinery of the pre-war J-class destroyers, but with a lighter armament (effectively whatever armament was available) in order to speed production.
 The Z-class of eight ships formed the 10th Emergency Flotilla, one of five flotillas of War Emergency destroyers ordered under the 1941 War Construction Programme (the U, V, W, Z and Ca-classes (40 destroyers)).

 The Z-class were 362 ft 9 in long overall, 348 ft 0 in at the waterline and 339 ft 6 in between perpendiculars, with a beam of 35 ft 8 in and a draught of 10 ft 0 in mean and 14 ft 3 in full load.
 Displacement was 1710 LT standard and 2530 LT full load.
 Two Admiralty 3-drum water-tube boilers supplied steam at 300 psi and 630 F to two sets of Parsons single-reduction geared steam turbines, which drove two propeller shafts.
 The machinery was rated at 40000 shp giving a maximum speed of 36 kn and 32 kn at full load.
 615 tons of oil were carried, giving a range of 4675 nmi at 20 kn.

 The ship had a main gun armament of four 4.5-inch (120 mm) QF Mk.
 IV guns, capable of elevating to an angle of 55 degrees, giving a degree of anti-aircraft capability, with the Z-class being the first class of destroyers to use the new gun.
 The close-in anti-aircraft armament was one Hazemayer stabilised twin mount for the Bofors 40 mm gun, and six Oerlikon 20 mm cannons (two twin and two single mounts), which was later modified by replacing the Oerlikon cannon with four single 2-pounder (40 mm) "pom-pom" autocannon.
-Two quadruple mount for 21-inch (533 mm) torpedoes was fitted, while the ship had an depth charge outfit of four depth charge mortars and two racks, with a total of 70 charges carried.
+Two quadruple mount for 21-inch (533 mm) torpedoes was fitted, while the ship had a depth charge outfit of four depth charge mortars and two racks, with a total of 70 charges carried.
 She had a crew of 179 officers and other ranks.

 Zealous was ordered on 10 February 1942, and was laid down at Cammell Laird's Birkenhead shipyard on 5 May 1942.
 She was launched on 28 February 1944 and completed on 9 October 1944, being assigned the pennant number R39.
+Zealous was the third ship with that name to serve with the Royal Navy.